-How to Always Show “User Home Folder”, “Control Panel” and “Recycle Bin” Items in Windows Explorer’s Navigation Pane in Windows 7
+How to Always Show “User Home Folder”, “Control Panel” and “Recycle Bin” Items in Windows 7 Explorer Navigation Pane?

 Windows 7 comes with an advanced and re-designed Windows Explorer.
 Although it is easy to use but its not very customizable.